baralul/bakso-war/README.md

 # Bakso-War
 This is our final project for the "Basic of Programming" class.
-The task is to collect all the 'bakso'(s) while avoiding enemies.
+The task is to collect all the 'bakso' while avoiding enemies.
 This project is inspired and hugely influenced by [Apple War](https://github.com/uriid1/ascii-c-game).